-- 1. Student will identify ethically appropriate counseling skills in relation to foundational philosophical counseling beliefs in various counseling settings. - 2.
+- 1. Students will identify ethically appropriate and evidence-based counseling skills in relation to foundational philosophical counseling beliefs in various counseling settings. - 2.
 Students will understand the importance of state and national professional organizations and the role of government in professional bodies - 3.
-Students will recognize their personal role in developing therapeutic relationships and utilize techniques and skills to develop these specific relationships. - 4.
-Student will adapt skills and strategies learned for application in a multicultural society and with a diverse client population. - 5.
+Students will recognize their personal role in developing therapeutic relationships and utilize evidence-based techniques and skills to develop these specific relationships. - 4.
+Students will adapt skills and strategies learned for application in a multicultural society and with a diverse client population. - 5.
 Students will apply written and verbal feedback effectively to shape counseling development and the implementation of counseling skills.

-REQUIRED TEXTS:
+REQUIRED TEXTS & RESOURCES:

-- Cochran, J. L., & Cochran, N. H. (2015).
-The heart of counseling: Counseling skills through therapeutic relationships (2nd ed.).
+- Cochran, J. L., & Cochran, N. H. (2020).
+The heart of counseling: Practical counseling skills through therapeutic relationships (3rd ed.).
 New York: Routledge, Taylor & Francis Group.
-ISBN: 978-0-415-71243-9 - Kottler, J. A. (2017).
+ISBN: 978-0-367-34370-5 - Kottler, J. A. (2017).
 On being a therapist (5th ed.).
 New York, NY: Oxford University Press.
 ISBN: 978-0-190-64154-2